wp-plugins/facebook-feed-grabber/readme.txt

 * Improve the html output by adding support for shared photos and notes.
 * Change fb_feed to be in class? (will leave an alias for a versions when I do)
 * Add Shortcode access.

-== Known Bugs ==

-* Options page will not properly save the default page id.
-Thought i fixed it but still have have it.
-Of the three of four wordpress instalations I've tested on only one of the them has dont it.
-Temporary solution is to hard code the page id when calling `fb_feed()`.